uon-nuget/UoN.VersionInformation/README.md

 It includes some basic providers which don't add dependencies beyond the `NetStandard.Library`.

+For Dependency Injection in a .NET Core `IServicesCollection` compatible environment, see `//TODO repo link`

 For other providers see appropriate repositories.
-We'll try and maintain a list of first party ones here.
+We'll try and maintain a list of first party ones here. `//TODO repo list`

 ## What are its features?